bil/licorice/README.md

 LiCoRICE is a platform that performs realtime processing of data.
 It is suitable for numerical processing of streaming data into and through a system.

-For reliable timing the application layer must be run on a machine that is properly configured and patched with the PREEMPT\_RT kernel patch.
-The instructions here should be applied to a stock install of Ubuntu server 16.04 LTS.

-## Hardware Prerequisites
+## System Prerequisites

-LiCoRICE setup:
 * x86\_64 system
-* at least 2 CPU cores with hyperthreading (ideally 4 or more)
+* Modern UNIX environment (Linux, MacOS)
+* Python (both Python 2 and 3 are supported)
+* gcc toolchain

+**NOTE**: The setup scripts here only work for Ubuntu Server Xenial 16.04 LTS.
+We recommend starting with a stock install of Ubuntu Server Xenial 16.04 LTS.
+Use of any other UNIX platform requires manual installation of packages.

 ## Setup